vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

     ![inspector-service-role](./images/assess-inspector-slr.png)

     You have now created an Amazon Inspector target that identifies the instances that would be assessed.
 The target selects instances based on tag values.
 In this case, the tag you are using is *aws:cloudformation:stack-name* which is set to the name of the CloudFormation stack.
-In particular, the tag is added to the auto scaling launch configuration which is configured to propogate the tag to the Amazon EC2 instances that it launches.
+In particular, the tag is added to the auto scaling launch configuration which is configured to propagate the tag to the Amazon EC2 instances that it launches.
 Because of this, Amazon Inspector will automatically scan new instances that may appear over the lifetime of the environment.
 This is an example of how the elasticity of the AWS cloud when combined with tagging can enable you to support dynamic environments.

 ### Configure the Amazon Inspector template and run the assessment